Optum/runiac/README.md

 #### Using Previous Step Output Variables

-By default, Gaia will pass in the output variables from previous steps into the current step.
+By default, Terrascale will pass in the output variables from previous steps into the current step.

 For example, if `step1_s3_bucket` has a defined `outputs.tf`: